 Eduardo joined Watsi on February 11th, 2016.
-Seven years ago, Eduardo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eduardo's most recent donation supported Peterson, a young man with a heart defect from Haiti, to fund prep and travel costs for heart surgery to fix a hole in his heart.
+Eight years ago, Eduardo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eduardo's most recent donation supported Su, a 21-year-old woman from Burma, to fund life-saving heart surgery.

 Peterson is a 24-year-old man from Haiti.
 He lives with his parents and younger sister in a city on the southern coast of the island.
 When he feels well enough, he helps his family with their market stand.
 Peterson has a cardiac condition called atrial septal defect.
 A hole exists between the two upper chambers of his heart; blood leaks through this hole without passing through his lungs to obtain oxygen, leaving him weak and short of breath.
 Peterson urgently needs surgery, but this is not available within Haiti.
 So Peterson will fly to United States to receive treatment.
 On March 2nd, he will undergo cardiac surgery, during which surgeons will sew a patch over the hole so that blood can no longer leak through it.
 Another organization, Baylor Scott and White Heart Hospital, is contributing $15000 to pay for surgery.
 Peterson's family also needs help to fund the costs of surgery prep and travel.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
 It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Peterson overseas.
 "I would like to say thank you to everyone who is helping to fix my heart," said Peterson.